matloff/regtools/inst/MLOverview.md

 (height, weight and age above) can matter a lot.
 So, more than one tree is constructed, with random orders.
 The number of trees is another hyperparameter.

+The **qeRF()** function wraps the function of the same name in the **randomForests** package.

+## Boosting

+This method has been developed both by CS and statistics people.
+The latter have been involved mainly in gradient boosting, the technique used here.

+The **qeGBoost()** wraps **gbm()** in the package of the same name.
+It is tree-based, with hyperparameter similar to the random forests case, plus a *learning rate*.
+The latter controls the size of iteration steps.